gep13/gep13/input/blog/scott-guthrie-coming-to-london.md

 Title: Scott Guthrie coming to London
 Published: 23/5/2011
 Tags:
+- ddd
-- DDD
+- guathon
-- Guathon
+- scottgu
-- ScottGu.
-London
+- london
 ---

 I have just seen on Twitter via [@Plip](http://www.twitter.com/#!/Plip) that [Scott Guthrie](http://www.weblogs.asp.net/scottgu/) (aka [@scottgu](http://www.twitter.com/#!/scottgu)) will be coming to London on the 6th June 2011.
 Full details of the event can be found here: